top of page

 These estimates are general guidelines.
 Actual costs can vary based on specific property details, coverage choices, and maintenance needs.
 It's advisable to consult with local professionals for precise assessments tailored to your situation.

-Even without a mortgage, you can see that annual costs of $17,575 to $40,575 can eat into your investment return.
+Even without a mortgage, you can see that annual costs of $17,575 to $40,575 can significantly impact your investment return.

-To be clear, this is not an argument against home ownership.
-This is simply suggesting consistency when evaluating a real estate investment.
-Too often the temptation is to remember the purchase price and the sales price and to use mental accounting to conveniently forget the costs of maintaining a property along the way.
+To clarify, this is not an argument against home ownership.
+Instead, it suggests consistency when evaluating a real estate investment.
+Too often, people remember the purchase price and the sales price while conveniently forgetting the costs of maintaining a property along the way.

-Owning a home is a fantastic idea for many people.
-It is something most wealthy people do.
-We are well-served to remember what a home is, its purpose, and not use it to overestimate our own wealth.
+Owning a home is a fantastic idea for many.
+It is something most wealthy individuals do.
+We must remember what a home is, its purpose, and not use it to overestimate our own wealth.

 Sources: